 What’s not included on a Disney Cruise

 Most of your everyday items and services are included on a Disney Cruise vacation.
 However, there are some things that aren’t.
 Things like alcoholic drinks, specialty coffee drinks, teas, and smoothies are all available for an extra cost.
 If you decide to eat at Palo or Remy, fine dining experiences are not included, so if you plan to indulge in either (or both!) of those, plan for an additional cost.
+Here you can find a full list of everything that’s not included on a Disney Cruise.

 Now, don’t get us wrong, we love to treat ourselves on vacation.
 But if you’re trying to keep your spending in check onboard your Disney Cruise, you can easily avoid many of these charges by replacing them with the free options instead.